Mitch Haniger Player Props: Giants vs. Brewers

-The San Francisco Giants and Mitch Haniger, who went 0-for-3 last time out, battle Freddy Peralta and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+The San Francisco Giants, including Mitch Haniger (.270 batting average in his past 10 games), battle starter Corbin Burnes and the Milwaukee Brewers at American Family Field, Saturday at 4:10 PM ET.

+He collected two extra-base hits in his most recent appearance (3-for-5 with a double, a home run and four RBI) against the Brewers.

 Mitch Haniger Game Info & Props vs. the Brewers